dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

 Affect
    Location
-      Influence the location of particles.
+      Influence the location of particles and other physics entities.
    Rotation
-      Influence the rotation of particles.
+      Influence the rotation of particles with :doc:`Dynamic Rotation </physics/particles/emitter/rotation>`.
+      The option is not relevant for other types of physics systems.

+   Disabling both options completely deactivates the force field.

 Absorption
    Force gets absorbed by collision objects.